anthony-999/anthony-999/README.md

 ##  👋 Hi there I'm Anthony Valdez from Laguna, Philippines
-- Passionate about building dynamic and user-friendly web applications.
+- Passionate about building web applications.
 Always eager to learn new technologies, improve problem-solving skills, and contribute to innovative digital experiences